Who is eligible to apply for the Mistletoe Research Fellowship?

-Yes, you are welcome to reapply for consideration, provided you remain eligible.
+Yes, you are welcome to reapply for consideration, provided you continue to meet eligibility requirements!

 Can I apply if I am doing a dual degree (e.g. MD/PhD, JD/PhD)?

 For the purposes of this grant, a PhD candidate is defined as someone who has not only completed all coursework towards their PhD, but has also been approved to now focus on dissertation work.

-If you are still completing coursework for another degree, even if that degree is not your PhD, you are not eligible as it is unlikely that you will have the bandwidth or scheduling availability (100 hours or roughly the equivalent or a PhD course) to participate in the MRF Startup Collaboration.
+If you are still currently completing coursework for another degree, even if that degree is not your PhD, you will not be eligible for MRF, as participants are presumed to have the bandwidth or scheduling availability (100 hours or roughly the equivalent or a PhD course) to participate in the MRF Startup Collaboration.
 Participation in the MRF Startup Collaboration is a required professional development component of this fellowship.